Make an Appointment: [email protected] | 615-200-0684

 • What to Do if You’re Experiencing Parental Alienation

-You’re going through a contentious divorce and find yourself caught up in a custody battle.
-Suddenly it feels as if the relationship with one or more of your children has changed overnight.
-Your child is angry at you and blaming you for the divorce.
-Your child is saying things that they normally wouldn’t say.
+Parental AlienationYou’re going through a contentious divorce and find yourself caught up in a custody battle.
+It feels like the relationship with your child has changed overnight.
+They are suddenly angry, mean, and hurtful towards you.
 You feel hurt, shocked, and betrayed.
 What is going on?

 What is Parental Alienation?

-The Impact on Children
+The Impact of Parental Alienation on Children

-What Can I Do if My Child is Being Alienated From Me?
+What Can I Do if My Child is Being Alienated from Me?

 Therapy for Parental Alienation